 We must remember that a goal without a plan is just a wish.
 For great results, a big data and analytics strategy begins with identifying business outcomes where data has the potential to generate business value.
 For example, if an organization wants to increase its customer share of wallet because customer loyalty is no longer enough, then the focus of the data initiative has to be on the data that influences the customers potential to purchase products.

 The CIO, thus, has to be aligned with organizational and business goals to map the data strategy to these for productive outcomes.

 The CIO is also the promulgator of business-led analytics.
-While IT data infrastructure remains IT’s responsibility, the capacity to use data and the ideas to best use data come from the frontlines and the business users.
+While IT data infrastructure remains IT’s responsibility, the capacity to use data, and the ideas to best use data comes from the frontlines and the business users.
 The business users, along with the analytics and data science teams, have to be enabled to become more data-driven in their decision-making.

 For this, it is important to democratize data and use advanced analytics platforms that allow business users to build and manage data flows and gain access to powerful data visualizations, create predictive models, and streamline and automate forecasting processes.

 The CIO has to make the right technology choices that enable business users to become more data driven.